-Are you hungry, tired?
+Are you hungry, or tired?
 You may find that you are more irritable than usual.

 Does that mean you are angry?
 No, it simply is a secondary reaction to your biological trigger of hunger.
 Rather than arguing with your spouse, your need is likely to take a break and eat a snack.

-2. People, places and things can be an emotional trigger.
+2. People, places, and things can be emotional triggers.

 This can be positive as in the smell of a pie baking filling you with warm feelings of grandma’s house.
 It can also be negative such as Sunday night anxiety for people burned out at work and dreading the upcoming week.

 If you’re feeling uncomfortable and can’t pinpoint what exactly you are feeling, pay attention to any triggers that may have been present.

 Triggers can be thoughts, other feelings, or experiences.
 Ask yourself, what just happened?
 And before that?
 Pay attention to thoughts, feelings, and experiences.